Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Uncertainty Quantification for Minimax Optimization

 \subsection{Main Idea of Perturbation and Filtering}

-We present the main idea of constructing a uniformly valid confidence interval for $\theta^*_1$, ensuring coverage even when the estimator $ \widehat{\theta}_1$ does not follow an asymptotic normal distribution, as discussed in Section~\ref{sec: challenge}.
-We begin by outlining the key intuition behind our proposed perturbation methods.
-This intuition is based on a dual characterization of $\theta^*$: {in the following Section \ref{subsec: gamma_star},} we identify a specific optimal population weight $\gamma^* \in \Delta^L$, defined in \eqref{eq: one saddle}, and Proposition~\ref{prop: local theta} shows that $\theta^*$ is expressed as the solution to the following minimization problem,
+We present the main idea of constructing a uniformly valid confidence interval for $\theta^*_1$, ensuring coverage even when the estimator $ \widehat{\theta}_1$ does not follow an asymptotic normal distribution.
+The intuition comes from the dual identification of $\theta^*$ through a minimization problem.
+Instead of treating $\theta^*$ as the optimal solution of a minimax optimization problem in \eqref{eq: minimax model}, suppose that we are granted access to a specific optimal population weight $\gamma^* \in \Delta^L$ (though in practice unknown), defined later in \eqref{eq: one saddle} and we are able to express $\theta^*$ as the solution to the following minimization problem,

-If granted the access to the true $\gamma^*$ (though in practice unknown), we apply the standard M-estimation theory to establish the asymptotic normality of the semi-oracle global minimizer defined as $\widehat{\theta}(\gamma^*) \coloneqq \argmin_{\theta} \widehat{\phi}(\theta, \gamma^*).$ We then construct the confidence interval by computing the quantiles associated with the normal distributions of $\widehat{\theta}(\gamma^*)$.
-However, since $ \gamma^*$ is unknown, we generate a collection of perturbed weight vectors around $\widehat{\gamma}$, defined in \eqref{eq: simplification}, and show that our particular perturbation scheme ensures that at least one of the perturbed weights lies close to $\gamma^* $.
+see the following Proposition~\ref{prop: local theta} for the justification of \eqref{eq: main idea theta_star}.
+With the expression \eqref{eq: main idea theta_star}, we may apply the standard M-estimation theory to establish the asymptotic normality of the semi-oracle global minimizer defined as $\widehat{\theta}(\gamma^*) \coloneqq \argmin_{\theta} \widehat{\phi}(\theta, \gamma^*).$ We then construct the confidence interval for $\theta^*$ by computing the quantiles associated with the limiting distributions of semi-oracle quantity $\widehat{\theta}(\gamma^*)$.

+Since $ \gamma^*$ is unknown in practice, we generate a collection of perturbed weight vectors and show that our particular perturbation scheme ensures that at least one of the perturbed weights lies close to $\gamma^* $.
 These perturbed weights are then used to construct a valid confidence interval, as one of them effectively mimics the true but unknown $\gamma^*$.
 Intuitively, this procedure separates the overall uncertainty into two components: the uncertainty arising from estimating \( \gamma^* \), and the uncertainty in estimating \( \theta^* \) conditional on knowing \( \gamma^* \).
+Instead of directly recovering $\gamma^*$, we aim to recover $\gamma^*_{\rm ap}$, an approximation of $\gamma^*$, defined in \eqref{eq: step 1}.
+We show in the following Theorem \ref{thm: gamma true} that $\gamma^*_{\rm ap}$ is sufficiently close to the targeted optimal weight $\gamma^*$.
+Consequently, one of the perturbed weight vectors that recovers $\gamma^*_{\rm ap}$ also nearly recovers $\gamma^*$.
+Throughout the paper, we say that one point is sufficiently close to or nearly recovers another if their distance is of order $\ll n^{-1/2}$.
+We illustrate this overall idea in Figure~\ref{fig:illu_resample}.